 Security & Resilience Update

 Twice a week, WaterISAC emails the Security & Resilience Update to our members.
-Each issue contains the latest advisories, best practices, and reports that are relevant to the water sector.
-The SRU also lists upcoming webinars, workshops, and other events.
+Each issue contains the latest advisories, best practices, and reports that are relevant to the water and wastewater sector.
+The update also lists upcoming webinars, workshops, and other events.

 The WaterISAC Resource Center is a secure, confidential, and trusted online source of water security information.
 The Resource Center contains more than several thousand articles, reports, best practices, threat analyses, and tools focused on reducing risks to water and wastewater infrastructure.
-Members appreciate its user-friendly platform that facilitates search and rapidly compiles, organizes, and emails information in an easy-to-read format.
+Members appreciate its user-friendly platform, which facilitates searching and browing.

 Throughout the year, WaterISAC hosts webinars—free of charge to our members—on current water security and emergency management topics.
-Webinars are also recorded and made available to WaterISAC members for viewing at any time via the Resource Center.
+Webinars are also recorded and made available to WaterISAC members for viewing at any time.

 Monthly Cyber Threat Web Briefings